Complete Guide on Life Insurance for Nursing Home Residents

 Someone in a nursing home has fewer options for life insurance than someone who may be of similar age that is not living in a nursing home.
 Insurance company underwriters assess risk when looking into who to accept for insurance.
 This makes it difficult and expensive for nursing home residents to obtain traditional life insurance like whole life and term life insurance.
 Underwriters will determine that a person within a nursing home is in too poor health for life insurance.
 In some cases, simply being in a nursing home will be enough of a disqualifying factor.

 Typically, traditional life insurance policies will have health questionnaires with “knock-out questions”.
 Answering yes to those questions will mean you are denied that particular life insurance.
-Many health questionaries will ask if the applicant is residing in or about to reside within a nursing home facility as a knockout question.
+Many health questionnaires will ask if the applicant is residing in or about to reside within a nursing home facility as a knockout question.
 Marking yes will have a disclaimer saying not to continue with the application and that the person filling out the form is now ineligible for life insurance.
 This leads many seniors living in assisted living or nursing homes to believe that they cannot get any kind of life insurance, but this is not true.
 Life insurance for nursing home residents is a type of life insurance called guaranteed issue (GI) life insurance

 Guaranteed Issue Life Insurance for Nursing Home Residents